Personal Fitness Trainer & Health Coach

 You can choose between a few different things, including the following:

 1. The side lunge with dumbbells is an exercise that focuses on opening up the hips and requires you to bend the knee of the front leg while stepping laterally with the back foot.
-To ensure that you are getting the most out of this exercise, you will need to rotate your knee on the front leg.
+You must rotate your knee on the front portion to ensure you get the most out of this exercise.

 2. Leg press: Working this major muscle group will not only help you increase the diameter of your hips, but it will also help you tone the muscles in your hips.